(Benign Tumors Of The Uterus)

 What are uterine fibroids?

 Uterine fibroids are often described based upon their location within the uterus.
-Subserosal fibroids are located beneath the serosa (the lining membrane on the outside of the organ).
+Subserosal fibroids are located beneath the serosa (the lining membrane on the outside of the uterus).
 These often appear localized on the outside surface of the uterus or may be attached to the outside surface by a pedicle.
 Submucosal (submucous) fibroids are located inside the uterine cavity beneath the lining of the uterus.
 Intramural fibroids are located within the muscular wall of the uterus.

 Viewers share their comments